caspiankeyes/emergent-radar/README.md

 # **`Born from Thomas Kuhn's Theory of Anomalies`**
 # **`emergent-radar`**

-# `Restricted to institutional use only under Recursive Emergence Protocols (REP) due to the nature of emergent intelligence`
+# `Select content restricted to institutional use only under Recursive Emergence Protocols (REP) due to the nature of emergent intelligence`

 # `Please contact recursiveauto@gmail.com for aligned disclosure`